aws-samples/i-love-my-local-farmer/ProofOfAddress/README.md

 You can open the .NET solution in your preferred IDE (Visual Studio, VS Code or JetBrains Rider) but it is not required.

+## Regions

+At the time of writing, AWS App Runner is deployed in US East (Ohio), US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo) and Europe (Ireland).

+When you want to deploy this sample application, be sure to select an AWS Regions where AWS App Runner is deployed.
+You can check [here](https://docs.aws.amazon.com/general/latest/gr/apprunner.html ).

 ## Architecture